cloudmesh/cloudmesh-flow/project-code/cloudmesh-flow/README.md

 A node in a visualization has a color.
 The color represents the status of the task associated with the node.
 If the task is pending for execution, its color will be `blue` otherwise the color is `green`.

+> ADD A SCREENSHOT AND PUT THE IMAGE IN an images/ dir

 ## Refernces

 * THis work is influenced by <https://github.com/cloudmesh/workflow>